Do VPNs Use Data? Here's What You Should Know

 How much data does a VPN use?

 There’s no concrete answer to how much additional data a VPN uses.
-Some estimates are between 5% and 15%.
-Other VPN providers suggest that their VPNs use 1% or 2% of additional data.
+Some estimates range from 5% to 15%.
+Other VPN providers claim their VPNs use only 1% or 2% more data.

 Does a VPN work without Wi-Fi?